eirikeg1/dribbling-detection-pipeline/README.md

 ## Run:

 Some configurations can be changed in `config.env`.
-The config
+You can use custom config files, which can be changed with the `-c` flag.

 ```bash
 ./src/run_pipeline.sh -i <input-video> [optional-args]